tuckthomas/ALS-FTD-Dashboard/README.md

 </p>

 # Clinical Trial Research Dashboard
 > **Note**: This project is a work in progress.
-It was stagnant for nearly two years before I picked it up again effective 01/17/2026.
+It was dormant for nearly two years before I picked it up again effective 01/17/2026.
 There is a lot of work to do, but I am making progress.

 A comprehensive research dashboard focused on ALS/FTD interventional drug research, integrating automated data pipelines, and data analytics.